Floe-Project/Floe/docs/src/installation/installing-floe.md

 # Installing Floe

 There's two ways to install Floe: using the installer, or manually.

 Either way, Floe is backwards-compatible.
-This means that you can install a new version of Floe over an old version, everything will work.
+This means that you can replace an old version of Floe with a new version and everything will work.

 ## Installer (recommended)